 We left off in 1975, right after mathematician David Gale sent a letter asking whether the NRMP’s matching algorithm was the optimal solution that he and Lloyd Shapley had proposed to the so-called Stable Marriage Problem.

 See, Gale and Shapley had shown that there wasn’t just one solution to the Stable Marriage problem.
 There were actually two.
-The solutions were mirror images, and depended upon who proposed to whom.
+The solutions were mirror images, with the outcome dependent upon who proposed to whom.

-If you let the men propose to the women, then the outcome is a stable match in which the men get their best possible outcome, and the women get their least preferred stable match.
+If you let the men propose to the women, then the outcome is a stable match in which the men get their best possible outcome.
+In this scenario, the women get their least preferred stable match.

-However, if you let the women propose to the men, then the outcome is reversed, and you get a stable matching where the women get their best possible outcome (and the men their worst stable match).
+However, if you let the women propose to the men, then the outcome is reversed.
+You get a stable matching where the women get their best possible outcome (and the men their worst stable match).

 The simplest possible case in which who proposes to whom matters.
 From Williams KJ, et al. N Engl J Med 1981; 304: 1165-1166.
 PubMed